LukeGrahamLandry/franca/README.md

 I strongly believe in conservation of misery so if there's a bunch of stuff I like about this language there must be proportional terrible things or I'm probably just lying.

+- DO NOT COMPILE PROGRAMS YOU DONT TRUST. comptime code is arbitrary code execution! it can use inline assembly! it can dlopen libc and `system("curl | bash")`! treat compiling a program with the same discretion as running it!
 - Stability is not a core tenet.
 If it was worth writing once, it's probably worth writing twice.
 - I don't care about being easy to learn.
 I want it to be fun.
 Rust is fun.
 - Stuff's unsafe, deal with it, simply don't make a mistake. i.e. `fn main() = { evil := i64.int_to_ptr(123); println(evil[]);` will compile, run, and (probably) crash.